emilbjornson/SP_Cup_2021/README.md

 https://www2.securecms.com/SPCup/SPCRegistration.asp

 At least one member per team should also sign up to the Q/A platform Piazza (see below) to get announcements about events, changes in the instructions, and summarizes of Q/A.

-## Ask questions and interact with other teams:

-We use Piazza as Q/A platform: https://piazza.com/ieee_sps/spring2021/spcup2021/home

-## Learn more about intelligent reflecting surfaces

-A tutorial article that brings you up to speed on the modeling and properties of this technology is:

-Emil Björnson, Henk Wymeersch, Bho Matthiesen, Petar Popovski, Luca Sanguinetti, Elisabeth de Carvalho, "[Reconfigurable Intelligent Surfaces: A Signal Processing Perspective With Wireless Applications](https://arxiv.org/pdf/2102.00742)", arXiv:2102.00742.